Anonymising responses and protecting privacy

 Deleting specific respondent data for compliance

 When surveying your own contacts and mailing lists, you can delete specific respondent information and responses to comply with privacy and regulatory requirements.
-These data include:
+This data includes:

 • Respondent email addresses and associated audiences and campaign data.